- Legislative Ask

 - Middle East & Iran

 End the Illegal U.S. War in Yemen

-- Congress has never authorized the use of U.S. military force in the Saudi-led war in Yemen, making such participation illegal and unconstitutional.
+- Congress has never authorized the use of U.S. military force in the Saudi-led war in Yemen, making such participation unconstitutional.

-- Congress has the power to end illegal U.S. involvement in the conflict by invoking the War Powers Resolution.
+- Congress has the power to end illegal U.S. involvement in Yemen’s civil war by enforcing the War Powers Act.

-- Please cosponsor and vote in support of S.J.Res.54 to end U.S. military support for the Saudi-led war in Yemen.
+- Please cosponsor and vote for H.J.
+Res.
+37/S.J.
+Res.
+7 to end U.S. support for the Saudi-led war in Yemen.